abinjoseim/project_test/README.md

 <br />

-Answers for all task 1, 2 and other additional details of task 3 is available in `Notes.md` file
+Answers for task 1, 2 and other additional details of task 3 is available in `Notes.md` file